Remote Area Tax Concessions and Payments

 This draft report was released on 4 September 2019.

-You are invited to examine the draft report and to make written submissions by Friday 11 October 2019.
+You were invited to examine the draft report and to make written submissions by 11 October 2019.

-The final report is expected to be handed to the Australian Government by February 2020.
+The final study report is expected to be handed to the Australian Government by February 2020 and publicly released shortly after.

 Download the overview